-Traveling Through alicante:
+Traveling Through Alicante:

 Perhaps some of the most picturesque beaches in all of Spain lie along the Costa Blanca, spanning from Valencia in the north and La Manga in the south.
 This beautiful stretch of beaches is centered upon Alicante, and is quite honestly our favorite part of Spain.
 Upon our first visit, we fell head-over-heals in love with the smooth beaches, towering mountains, fertile valleys, and charming people.
 In fact, Lolita, owner of HotPaella.com loved it so much that she bought a home in the village of Javea and spends about half the year there!
 She is not alone with her love of the Costa Blanca, fashion designers Hugo Boss and Karl Lagerfeld, as well as singers Enya and Julio Iglesias call it home.